bigcapitalhq/bigcapital-docs/docs/deployment/signup_restriction.md

 ## Email addresses white-list

-The environment variable `SIGNUP_ALLOWED_EMAILS` can be set to a comma-separated list of email addresses, that is always allowed to sign up, irrespective of the above two environment variables.
+The environment variable `SIGNUP_ALLOWED_EMAILS` can be set to a comma-separated list of email addresses, that is always allowed to sign up, irrespective of the above environment variable.

 :::info